redhat-cop/gitops-catalog/installplan-approver/README.md

 ## Usage

-If you have cloned the `catalog` repository, you can install the installplan-approver job based on the overlay of your choice by running from the root `catalog` directory
+If you have cloned the `gitops-catalog` repository, you can install the installplan-approver job based on the overlay of your choice by running from the root `gitops-catalog` directory

 ```
 oc apply -k installplan-approval/base